vaishnavam112/SafeShe-Woman-Safety-and-awareness-Android-Application/README.md

 Women Safety App is user friendly application built in Android Studio, it is simple to implement,easy to understand.
+Used java and APK level 23 virtual phone for experimentation.

 ## Features